Luanamero/Luanamero/README.md

-Hello!
-My name is Luana de Méro Omena
+### Hello!
+My name is Luana de Méro Omena 👋

-🍂 About me :

-Computer Science Undergrad | AI and Web Development Enthusiast

-🎓 Studying at UFPB, I'm passionate about AI's applications.
-Actively contributing to TAIL for AI and data analysis growth.
+I'm an undergraduate student in Computer Science at the Federal University of Paraíba in Brazil, currently exploring the realms of Software Development and Machine Learning.

+## About Me 👩🏻‍🎓:

 🔬 Researching and developing methods to generate realistic simulations of the breast anatomy (phantoms).